klckh/docker-laravel/README.md

     `ln -s .env.local .env`

-4. Run the application in the foreground
+4. Run the application in the foreground or background

     `docker-compose up`

+    or

+    `docker-compose up -d`

 5. Install the migrations table